vaibhavard/node-chatgpt-api-1/README.md

 9. Run the `Node-GPT_And_Pandora_Run.ps1` file to start both servers.
 10. Open a browser and enter the url from the `NUXT_PUBLIC_API_BASE_URL` value.

+## Conversation endpoint parameters
+This section will elaborate the parameters that are specific to Bing Chat that are able to be sent using the request body of the conversation endpoint.
+- `clientId`: Empty for first request and used for subsequent requests
+- `conversationSignature`: Empty for first request and used for subsequent requests
+- `conversationId`: Empty for first request and used for subsequent requests
+- `jailbreakConversationId`: Set to `true` for first request to enable jailbreak mode and used for subsequent requests
+- `toneStyle`: The mode Bing should use.
+Valid values are `["creative", "fast", "precise"]`
+- `invocationId`: The index of the message.
+Empty for first message and gets incremented by one for each ended user turn.
+- `imageBase64`: (optional) base64 string of an image bing should analyze
+- `imageURL`: (optional) URL of an image that Bing should analyze.
+Has precedence over imageBase64 if both parameters are passed.
+- `modelVersion`: Used to toggle between models.
+Passing `gpt-4 turbo` will use GPT-4 Turbo.
+Any other string uses the default model defined by the optionSet
+- `systemMessage`: Used when enabling jailbreak mode.
+Add another system message to the AI.
+- `showSuggestions`: Toggles the three suggestions by the suggestion AI to be returned
+- `useBase64`: Adds a section to the system message to tell the AI to use base64
+- `userUserSuffixMessage`: Adds a message by the user reading `Continue the message in the current Context` which will prevent the moderation filter to trigger for user messages, but may confuse the AI
+- `plugins`: Enables the plugins in the array with the value `true`.
+See the `#resolvePlugins` method in the `BingAIClient.js` class for valid plugins

 # ChatGPT API

 > A client implementation for ChatGPT and Bing AI.
 Available as a Node.js module, REST API server, and CLI app.